Frequently Asked Questions

 What sort of gong do I need and where can I look for them?

-For hand held work with a gong you will need one that is light enough for you to hold and swing over or close to a client.
+For hand-held work with a gong, you will need one that is light enough for you to hold and swing over or close to a client.
 A wind gong that is 18" is the one we recommend.
 If you want a lighter weight one then drop down to 16".
 If completing the gong module in the Diploma you will also need a rimmed gong with a stand.
 Chao (Tam Tam) rimmed gongs are good value.
-If you have a big budget then Paiste are an excellent make.
+If you have a big budget then Paiste is an excellent make.
 The size you select depends on if you want it in a small room or if you want it for group events.
 Large gongs can be very heavy to move about so bear this in mind if planning to carry it about for mobile work.
 Our Paiste gongs are 26" and 32".

-A good Worldwide source of gongs is Thomann based in Germany or if in USA take a look at Gongs Unlimited.
+A good Worldwide source of gongs is Thomann based in Germany or if in the USA take a look at Gongs Unlimited.

 What is that stringed instrument Tony strums on the body?